Anthony Gill (basketball): Virginia

 Gill received interest from Ohio State and North Carolina but ultimately elected to transfer to the University of Virginia.
 After sitting out his redshirt season, Gill played an important role off the bench for the Cavaliers during a season where the team won both the ACC regular season and tournament titles.
 He injured his ankle during Virginia's loss to Michigan State in the Sweet Sixteen round of the 2014 NCAA tournament.
 During his junior season, Gill led the Cavaliers in rebounding with 6.5 rebounds per game and ranked third in scoring with 11.6 points per game.
 Following the season, he was named third-team All-ACC and voted onto the coaches' All-ACC Defensive Team.

 Professional career

 Yeşilgiresun Belediye (2016–2017)

 After going undrafted in the 2016 NBA draft, Gill signed with MHP Riesen Ludwigsburg in Germany.
 However, he left the team prior to the season's start after failing a medical exam on August 23, 2016.
-Gill then signed with Yeşilgiresun Belediye of the Basketbol Süper Ligi.
+Gill then signed with Yeşilgiresun Belediye of the Turkish Basketbol Süper Ligi.

 Khimki (2017–2020)

-On June 24, 2017 Gill signed a contract to play for the Charlotte Hornets during the 2017 NBA Summer League.
+On June 24, 2017, Gill signed a contract to play for the Charlotte Hornets during the 2017 NBA Summer League.
 He later signed with Khimki of the VTB United League.
 On August 3, 2020, Gill parted ways with the team.

 Washington Wizards (2020–present)

-In December 1, 2020, Gill signed a two-year deal with the Washington Wizards.
+On December 1, 2020, Gill signed a two-year contract with the Washington Wizards.
+He made 26 appearances (four starts) for Washington during the 2020–21 NBA season, averaging 3.1 points, 2.0 rebounds, and 0.4 assists.
+Gill played in 44 contests for the Wizards during the 2021–22 NBA season, averaging 4.1 points, 1.9 rebounds, and 0.6 assists.

-On July 1, 2022, Gill signed another two-year deal with the Wizards.
+On July 1, 2022, Gill signed another two-year contract with the Wizards.
+He made 59 appearances (eight starts) for the team during the 2022–23 NBA season, averaging 3.3 points, 1.7 rebounds, and 0.6 assists.

+Gill made 50 appearances for Washington, including three starts, during the 2023–24 NBA season, averaging 3.8 points, 1.9 rebounds, and 0.7 assists.
+On July 25, 2024, Gill re-signed with Washington.
+He played in 51 games for the Wizards during the 2024–25 NBA season, posting averages of 2.5 points, 1.3 rebounds, and 0.3 assists.
+Gill was waived by Washington on June 29, 2025.

+On August 7, 2025, Gill re-signed with the Wizards on a one-year contract.